cs481-ekh/s22-energy/docs/Meeting_Minutes.md

 <p>

    * Discussed User table we needing added to our database.
 Also discussed updating our Buildings table with Long/Lat values.
    * Talked about Keegan's addition of Bing Map to our application.
 Looked really good.
 We discussed the difference between Google and Bing.
-Big differnce
+Big difference
    * Discussed having everyone add their retrospects to our Meeting doc.
    * Reminded everyone not to delete their branchs as the Professor mentioned in class
    * Setup everything for Sprint2 and assigned task to everyone.
+   * Planning on meeting again on Thursday and making more tasks then.

    #### Action Items:
       * Find out if we can get Google API key from BSU